-The 2017 Billikens set a program record for best regular-season winning percentage (.842), placed second (7-2-1) in the A-10 standings for a second consecutive season, and finished with a 15-3-2 overall mark.
-The 15 victories tied for the second-highest total in team history.
-In addition, SLU set a program standard for fewest goals allowed (10) and equaled team records for shutouts (13) and longest undefeated streak (10 games).
+The 2017 Billikens set a program record for best regular-season winning percentage (.842), placed second (7-2-1) in the A-10 standings for a second consecutive season and finished with a 15-3-2 overall mark.
+In addition, SLU set a program standard for fewest goals allowed (10) and equaled the team record for shutouts (13).

-The number of individual honors continues to rise under Shields’ guidance.
-A team-record six players (three on the first team, three on the second team) earned All-Conference plaudits in 2017, including Defensive Player of the Year Alli Klug and Rookie of the Year Olivia Petit.
-First-team picks Klug, Petit and Mary Niehaus – who set SLU single-season records for wins (15) and goals against average (0.52) – also were selected to the All-Region first team, marking the first time in program history that three players landed on the top unit.
+A team-record six players (three first-team, three second-team) earned All-Conference laurels in 2017, including Defensive Player of the Year Klug and Rookie of the Year Olivia Petit.
+First-team picks Klug, Petit and Mary Niehaus also were selected to the All-Region first team, marking the first time in program history that three players landed on the top unit.
 Klug went on to collect third-team All-America accolades.

 Strong classroom performances were recognized as well.
 A team-record three players – Niehaus, Lauren Tondl and Alyssa Seitzer – made the A-10 All-Academic team.

 Depth and balance are hallmarks of Saint Louis women’s soccer in Shields’ system.
-Seven different Billikens combined to earn 10 A-10 weekly awards last season, and SLU players garnered at least three awards in each category – Offensive, Defensive and Rookie.
-There were an astounding 24 different player combinations that accounted for the Bills’ 37 assisted goals in 2018, following 24 unique combinations on 33 assisted tallies in 2017.
-Fifteen different players notched at least one goal; and 14 different players tallied at least one goal or one assist in 2018, one more than the 14 in the previous season.
+Eleven different Billikens combined to earn 18 A-10 weekly awards during the 2017 and 2018 campaigns, and SLU players garnered at least five awards in each category – Offensive, Defensive and Rookie.
+There were an astounding 27 different player combinations that accounted for the Bills’ 37 assisted goals in 2018, following 24 unique combinations on 33 assisted tallies in 2017.
+Fifteen different players notched at least one goal or one assist in 2018, one more than the 14 in the previous season.

 Shields directed one of the A-10’s toughest defensive units in 2015.
-The Billikens posted a 1.07 GAA in all games and a 0.95 GAA in 10 conference contests.
-In fact, only one Atlantic 10 opponent scored more than one goal against Saint Louis.
+The Billikens posted a 1.07 goals against average in all games and a 0.95 GAA in 10 conference contests.
+In fact, only one A-10 opponent scored more than one goal against Saint Louis.